 Any recipe that allows me to utilize what we grow and harvest from our urban homestead is always a favorite.
 This recipe allows me to use our honey, lemons, and thyme.
 Eventually, we'll have fig trees that we can harvest the figs from.
-Since there are only two of us this small-batch fig jam recipe is perfect.
+This small-batch fig jam recipe is perfect since there are only two of us.

 Preserves, Jelly, Or Jam

 Have you ever wondered what the difference is between preserves, jelly, or jam?
 The difference between jelly, jam, and preserves is how many whole or partial pieces of fruit remain in the final product.
 Jelly has the smoothest consistency.
 Jelly is made by crushing fruit and discarding the solid chunky leftovers.
 The juice from the fruit is what remains.
 The juice is then mixed with pectin and heated to form the spread.
 Jam is made by crushing the fruit.
 In Jam, most of the solid pieces of the fruit’s fibers and seeds (if they’re small enough and safe to consume) are left in.
 Preserves use the largest portion of the fruit and are chopped into smaller pieces of fruit that are mixed with sugar to keep them fresh and combined with syrup or jam to contain them.

 - 2 lemons or 1 cup of bottled lemon juice